 🗸 DO keep the statement to one page.

 🗸 DO get feedback.
-Have multiple people read your statement including faculty in your field.
+Have multiple people read your statement, including faculty in your field.

 What to avoid:

-DON’T tell the reader what an emergency physician does; he or she already knows this.
+✖ DON’T tell the reader what an emergency physician does; he or she already knows this.

-DON’T belittle another person or specialty.
+✖ DON’T belittle another person or specialty.

-DON’T overestimate your personal statement.
+✖ DON’T overestimate your personal statement.
 The benefit gained from even an outstanding personal statement is still marginal compared with other aspects of your application which carry more weight.

-DON’T underestimate your personal statement.
+✖ DON’T underestimate your personal statement.
 A poorly written or error-filled personal statement can drag down your candidacy.

-DON’T just focus on activities that the admissions committee can learn about from your application.
+✖ DON’T just focus on activities that the admissions committee can learn about from your application.
 Use this opportunity to give NEW information that is not available anywhere else.

 Questions to Consider When Writing

-What makes you unique from other applicants?
+What sets you apart?
+What makes you unique compared to other applicants?